Joint pain and inflammation can occur in response to an infection, usually of the genitourinary or gastrointestinal tract.

 The combination of joint symptoms and a preceding infection, particularly if the person has genital, urinary, skin, and eye symptoms, leads a doctor to suspect reactive arthritis.
 Because these symptoms may not appear simultaneously, the disease may not be diagnosed for several months.

-No simple laboratory tests are available to confirm the diagnosis of reactive arthritis, but x-rays are often done to assess the status of joints.
+No simple laboratory tests are available to confirm the diagnosis of reactive arthritis, but x-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more are sometimes done to assess the status of joints.
 Tests may be done to exclude other disorders that can cause similar symptoms.

 Deformities of the joints, spine, and joint between the spine and the hip bone (sacroiliac joint) may develop if the symptoms persist or recur frequently.
 Some people who have reactive arthritis become permanently disabled.

-When the disease affects the genitals or urinary tract, antibiotics are given to treat the infection, but treatment is not always successful, and its optimal duration is not known.
+When reactive arthritis is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.

-Corticosteroids can also be injected into the joint or inflamed tendons to relieve symptoms.
+Corticosteroids can also be injected into a severely inflamed joint or inflamed tendons to relieve symptoms.